 - 8.1 The SA of the Rayleigh Area Action Plan has appraised the effects of individual policies, as well as the overall effect of the plan, including cumulative and incremental effects.
 It has also considered and appraised reasonable alternatives to the plan itself; information which has been made available to the Council to help in the selection of the preferred plan.
 Overall the SA has found that the AAP will help to resolve a number of key sustainability issues in Rayleigh Town Centre and will also play a role in improving sustainability in the wider Rochford District. - 8.2 Significant positive effects were identified for communities, economy and employment, accessibility, landscape and townscape and cultural heritage.
 These effects mainly resulted from: enhanced opportunities for retail, leisure and other mixed used development; public realm enhancements; greater pedestrianisation; the improvement of more pedestrian and cycle links; upgraded bus facilities; design-led principles for the individual character areas; and specified protection/ enhancement suggestions for historic assets and character.
 The AAP seeks to enhance consumer choice and should provide more employment opportunities (skilled and unskilled) for local residents.
 It also seeks to strengthen pedestrian links across Rayleigh which is likely to provide better and safer access for all the community.
 The AAP overall is likely to create a more attractive and enjoyable place with a strong local character and a firm sense of place for people to shop, visit and live. - 8.3 The SA did not identify any significant likely negative effects from the plan alone.
 However, possible significant cumulative negative effects were identified for cultural heritage, healthy and safe communities and air quality.
 It is expected that these can be mitigated and managed through further detailed planning, monitoring as well as by policies already in place which are contained within the Core Strategy and Development Management DPDs.
 To reduce short-term negative effects on cultural heritage and on health, it was also recommended that either a construction management plan could be developed or phasing could be introduced at the project level. - 8.4 In preparing the AAP and deciding on its preferred option for Rayleigh Town Centre the Council has considered the recommendations made throughout the Sustainability Appraisal process, and amended the plan accordingly.
-This has contributed to further enhancing the positive sustainability effects of the plan. - 8.5 This SA Report will accompany the AAP on Pre-Submission consultation for 6 weeks, during which time interested parties are invited to make representations on the AAP or the SA.
-The SA will form part of the evidence base during the Examination of the AAP and if any further significant changes are made to the plan the SA Report will be updated accordingly.
-A finalised report will accompany the adopted DPD when it is published.
+This has contributed to further enhancing the positive sustainability effects of the plan. - 8.5 Following the Pre-Submission consultation a number of minor modifications were made to the AAP to take into account consultation responses.
+The minor modifications provided further clarification and are not considered significant changes with regard to the SA. - 8.6 This SA Report is published alongside the Rayleigh AAP Submission Document and will be subject to public examination.